-- 180 Integrating the Healthcare Enterprise (IHE) is an initiative designed to stimulate the integration of the information systems that support modern healthcare institutions.
+- 185 Integrating the Healthcare Enterprise (IHE) is an initiative designed to stimulate the integration of the information systems that support modern healthcare institutions.
 Its fundamental objective is to ensure that in the care of patients all required information for medical decisions is both correct and available to healthcare professionals.
 The IHE initiative is both a process and a forum for encouraging integration efforts.
-It defines a technical framework for the implementation of - 185 established interoperability standards to achieve specific clinical goals.
-It includes a rigorous testing process for the implementation of this framework, organizes educational sessions, exhibits at major meetings of medical professionals to demonstrate the benefits of this framework and encourage its adoption by industry and users.

-The approach employed in the IHE initiative is to support the use of existing standards (e.g., HL7, ASTM, DICOM, ISO, IETF, OASIS, CLSI and others as appropriate) rather than to define
+It defines a technical framework for the implementation of - 190 established interoperability standards to achieve specific clinical goals.
+It includes a rigorous testing process for the implementation of this framework, organizes educational sessions, exhibits at major meetings of medical professionals to demonstrate the benefits of this framework and encourage its adoption by industry and users. - The approach employed in the IHE initiative is to support the use of existing standards (e.g., HL7, ASTM, DICOM, ISO, IETF, OASIS, CLSI and others as appropriate) rather than to define new standards.

-190 HL7, ASTM, DICOM, ISO, IETF, OASIS, CLSI and others as appropriate) rather than to define new standards.
 IHE profiles further constrain configuration choices where necessary in these standards to ensure that they can be used in their respective domains in an integrated manner between different actors.
 When clarifications or extensions to existing standards are necessary, IHE refers recommendations to the relevant standards bodies.

-195 1.2 Overview of the Laboratory Technical Framework
+1.2 Overview of the Laboratory Technical Framework